hughesjs/MendeleySdk/README.md

-# mendeley-sdk
+# Mendeley SDK

-C# SDK for Mendeley
+This library provides an SDK for accessing the Mendeley API.